croz-ltd/nrich/nrich-notification/README.md

 ```

 `ConstraintConversionService` is a service responsible for converting `javax.validation.ConstraintViolation` list to Spring `Errors`
-instances making implementation of `NotificationResolverService` less complex since it only needs to work with Springs `Errors` when processing validation errors.
+instances making implementation of `NotificationResolverService` less complex since it only needs to work with Spring's `Errors` when processing validation errors.

 `NotificationMessageResolverService` is a service responsible for resolving messages from message codes and
 `ObjectErrors`.
-Default implementation is `MessageSourceNotificationMessageResolverService` that resolves messages from Springs `MessageSource`.
+Default implementation is `MessageSourceNotificationMessageResolverService` that resolves messages from Spring's `MessageSource`.

 `NotificationResolverService` is main service that is responsible for creating notifications.
 It can create notifications for validation errors, exceptions or action names.
 Consequently, it accepts either Spring's `Errors` or Jakarta `ConstraintViolationException` for creating validation notifications, `Throwable` for creating error notifications and